zlatko-michailov/abc/notes.md

 ## Done

 ## To Do
+- vmem_basic_string
-- Release:
+- vmem_basic_string_streambuf
-  + Tag
-  + Makefile

 ## To Do vmem_string
-- vmem_string
-- Iterators

 ## To Do Refactoring
+- internal docs
 - exceptions!
 - assert
 - enum class
+- abc log severities

 ## Pick List
 - drive